Articles By David Fox

 Returnees: G Melo Trimble, F Jake Layman, G Jared Nickens, G Dion Wiley

 Outlook: Maryland was one of the biggest surprises in 2014-15, finishing second in the Big Ten.
 Next season will bring legitimate expectations.
-That’s because standout freshmen Melo Trimble and Jake Layman will be sophomores and because landing the top-10 prospect Stone was a major coup for Mark Turgeon.
+Melo Trimble and Jake Layman are back.
+Moreover, landing the top-10 prospect Stone was a major coup for Mark Turgeon.
 Forward Robert Carter Jr. also will be eligible after averaging 11.4 points per game and 8.4 rebounds at Georgia Tech in 2013-14.